Pelvic Floor Basics

 Take this course if you want to:

-Side effects of pelvic floor dysfunction seen in other diagnoses: cancer, anxiety, neurological conditions, postpartum, obesity, menopause, orthopedic, trauma or surgery
+Chapter 2: Lesson 1 - Side effects of pelvic floor dysfunction seen in other diagnoses: cancer, anxiety, neurological conditions, postpartum, obesity, menopause, orthopedic, trauma, and surgery

 This course is designed for healthcare practitioners, including but not limited to OT, OTA, PT, PTA, RN, LPN, NP, PA and PCP's